pkp/pkp-docs/translating-guide/en/managing-languages.md

 The first place to check on language availability is from within the software installation itself.

 If you have more than one context (journal, server or press) installed, the Site Administrator controls what languages are available for to each context.
-Navigate to Administration, Settings, and Languages.
+Navigate to Administration > Settings > Languages.
 Installed languages are listed here with an checkbox option to enable or disable the language sitewide.

 For each context, the Manager controls the settings within that context by navigating to Settings > Website > Setup > Languages.
 Each language can be enabled for the UI, for Forms, and for Submissions.